cc-crack/migrate_idapython_to_pyenv/README.md

 5. Finally result

-   So you can build a folder for your ida script easily and active the python enviroment.
+   So you can build a folder for your IDA script easily and active the python enviroment.

    ```zsh
    mkdir ~/idascript2716/